LEADERSHIP DEVELOPMENT PROGRAM

 Social Media: We always need tech-savvy members to help us keep our Facebook, Instagram, and Twitter current.
 Gain technical experience and reach out to your community.

-Community Outreach Panels: Providing educational presentations to the greater community is one of the important services that PI provides.
-A major component of our comprehensive presentations are panels of experts (you!).
+Community Outreach Panels: Providing trainings and educational presentations to the greater community is one of the important services that PI provides.
+Sometimes our trainings and presentations involve panels of experts (you!).
 Being on a panel is a fantastic way to help you express yourself, share your experiences, and educate other youth and adults.

 Committee Chair: If you have a bright idea simply propose your project or activity to the Leadership Team.
 Together we will help you form a committee to accomplish your goal.